 Topic 8: Creating a Culturally Responsive Care Plan

-Royal College of Physicians and Surgeons of Canada: This activity is an Accredited Self-Assessment Program (Section 3) as defined by the Maintenance of Certification (MOC) Program of the Royal College of Physicians and Surgeons of Canada, and approved by the Continuing Medical Education Division, University of Saskatchewan.
-You may claim a maximum of 2.0 hours (credits are automatically calculated).
+Section 3: Self-Assessment Accreditation Statement: This activity is an Accredited Self-Assessment Program (Section 3) as defined by the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada, and approved by the Continuing Medical Education Division, University of Saskatchewan.
+You may claim a maximum of 2 hours (credits are automatically calculated).

-Participants are reminded that the 11 hours of video presentations are a valuable source of Section 2 Credits in the MOC framework-Self-Learning.
-Video, audio or Podcast learning activities can be claimed for 0.5 credits per activity.
+Section 2: Self-Learning: Participants are reminded that the 11 hours of video presentations are a valuable source of Section 2 Credits in the MOC framework- Self-Learning.
+Video, Audio or Podcast learning activities can be claimed for 0.5 credits per activity.

-Learners are reminded to document their learning in MAINPORT.
-Click the link provided to be taken to the MAINPORT site.
+Learners are reminded to document their learning in MAINPORT

 The College of Family Physicians of Canada: This one-credit-per-hour Self-Learning program meets the certification criteria of the College of Family Physicians of Canada and has been certified by the Continuing Medical Education Division, University of Saskatchewan for up to 25 Mainpro+ credits.

-Learners are reminded to document their learning in Mainpro+®.
-Click the link provided to be taken to the Mainpro+® site.
+Learners are reminded to document their learning in Mainpro+®

 Any questions concerning accreditation can be directed to: